sqlchat/sqlchat/README.md

 ## What

-SQL Chat is a chat-based SQL Client to answer database questions and query database using natural language.
+SQL Chat is a chat-based SQL client to ask database questions and query database using natural language.

 ![Screenshot](https://raw.githubusercontent.com/bytebase/sqlchat/main/public/screenshot1.webp)